 Yes, your luggage will be scanned and you will have to pass through a metal-detecting gate.
 These checks are similar to those at airports.

 The individual multimedia-guided visit takes about one hour.
 The group visit lasts one to two hours.

 Yes, there is a gift shop in the Parlamentarium which is open every day.
-There is also a gift shop in the visitors' area which is open only during parliamentary activities.

 There is a cafeteria in the Parlamentarium and vending machines on floors 0 and 4 in the Paul-Henri Spaak Building.